cgutteridge/geocraft/README.md

 * --mapzoom `zoom` :: use a different level of detail from open streetmap.
 Outside cities this should be lowered to avoid forcing open street map to generate high resultion tiles of empty space.
 Be a good citizen!
 * --tiles `tile-pattern` :: use an alternate map tile server.
 * --grid `projection` :: use an alternate map projection.
 Default is OSGB36 for UK stuff.
 For anywhere else, use --grid MERC (combined with --elevation Flat)
+* --wikipoints :: Downloads a list of wikipedia pages with locations in scope and adds signposts for them
+* --streetsigns :: Downloads a list of roads from Open Street Map and puts in signposts

 ## Attribution & Copyright